kobejohn/polymaze/README.rst

 Allowed Inputs:

 - Aspect ratio (height / width) of a rectangular maze
-- String - convert the content of the string into a maze / mazes
+- Text - convert the content of the string into a maze / mazes
 - Image - convert the dark parts of an image into a maze / mazes

 Options: